Triangular Ring Resonator: Direct measurement of the parity-odd parameters of the photon sector of SME: New test for QED in General Relativity

 \section{New test for QED in General Relativity}

 The CPT-even part of the mSME for the electromagnetic sector reads

 where $k_{F}$ has 19 algebraically independent components.
-Near a mass distribution, $k_F$ may depend on the space-time geometry \cite{Kostelecky:2003fs,Bailey:2006fd}.
-For example a non-minimal interaction may exist between the Riemann curvature of the space-time and electrodynamics:
+The standard approach assumes that $k_F$ is constant in the whole of the universe.
+In a curved space-time geometry $k_F$ may depend on the space-time geometry \cite{Bailey:2006fd}.
+It can be a functional of the Riemann tensor and its covariant derivatives:

-where $l_{_\text{SME}}$ encodes the scale where in the non-minimal coupling becomes important.
-Around the earth we have
+where $l_{_{SME}}$ plays the role of the SME scale.
+A consistent fundamental theory for the spontaneous break of the Lorentz symmetry in a curved space-time geometry would identify $k_F$.
+In the absence of such a theory, we can just estimate the constraint on $l_s$.
+In order to provide this constraint we note that around the Earth it holds

 Gravity so far has illustrated two lengths: the planck length and the length of the cosmological constant:

 where $\Lambda$ is the measured value for the cosmological constant: the cosmological constant determined by +SN Ia observation reads \cite{Lambda}: